 Credit Points 10

 Coordinator Alicia Haines Opens in new window

-Description This unit is designed to extend your knowledge and understanding regarding forensic biology and its relevance to forensic investigations.
+Description This subject is designed to extend your knowledge and understanding regarding forensic biology and its relevance to forensic investigations.
 You will gain experience and understanding regarding the recognition and collection of biologically relevant evidence (including blood, semen and saliva), through to the application of presumptive testing, confirmatory testing, DNA profiling methods and evidence reporting.
 There is a focus on front-end forensic biology work (item examination, presumptive testing, DNA recovery via swabbing and isolation of biological material) coupled with a theoretical understanding of the scientific principles that underpin current DNA analysis techniques, presumptive tests and DNA profiling results.

 Discipline Forensic Science

 Student Contribution Band HECS Band 2 10cp

 Check your fees via the Fees page.

 Pre-requisite(s) BIOS 2018

 Equivalent Subjects NATS 2017 - Forensic Analysis of Physical Evidence BIOS 3017 - Invertebrate Biology